 We considered a large number of potential controls that could impact a firm's acquisition activity.
-Beyond our use of firm fixed-effects estimation, which controls for unobservable firm effects, we also included year dummy variables to control for other temporal reasons for variation in acquisitions.
-We controlled for firm size by taking the log of assets.
+Beyond our use of firm fixed effects estimation, which controls for unobservable firm effects, we also included year dummy variables to control for other temporal reasons for variation in acquisitions.
+We control for firm size by taking the log of assets.
 Firm size could represent a firm's ability to undertake acquisitions, and has been shown to affect performance of acquisitions (Haleblian et al., 2009).
-Controlling for net income allowed us to control for firm performance conditions that may encourage or inhibit CEOs from undertaking acquisitions.
-We also controlled for CEO age because younger CEOs may have a greater incentive to engage in acquisitions (Yim, 2013).
-Similarly, CEO turnover may impact the level of firm acquisition activity and the scrutiny that investors place on acquisitions (Devers, McNamara, Haleblian, & Yoder, 2013).
-As such, we included a control for CEO turnover with a dichotomous variable yielding 1 if there was a turnover event and 0 otherwise.
-To isolate the effect of the CEO's regulatory focus, we also controlled for compensation elements that may have motivated acquisitions, or the types of acquisitions undertaken (Haleblian et al., 2009).
-For example, Devers and colleagues (2008) demonstrated that equity-based compensation can significantly influence strategic risk taking and that cash-based pay may further impact how executives perceive risks.
-As such, we controlled for the following CEO pay elements: salary, bonuses, options held, and restricted stock held.3 We also controlled for acquisition experience because prior acquisitions may influence the quantity and size of future acquisitions.
-We followed prior research and took acquisition activity over the previous three years (Reuer, Tong, & Wu, 2012).
-For regressions predicting number of acquisitions, we controlled for the total number of prior acquisitions in the past three years.
-For regressions predicting the value of acquisitions we controlled for the total value of prior acquisitions over the past three years (log transformed).4
+Controlling for net income allows us to control for firm performance conditions that may encourage or inhibit CEOs from undertaking acquisitions.
+We also control for CEO age because younger CEOs may have a greater incentive to engage in acquisitions (Yim, 2013).
+Similarly, CEO turnover may impact the level of firm acquisition activity and the scrutiny that investors place on acquisitions (Devers, McNamara, Haleblian & Yoder, 2013).
+As such we include a control for CEO turnover with a dichotomous variable recording a 1 if there is a turnover event and 0 otherwise.
+To isolate the effect of the CEO's regulatory focus we also controlled for compensation elements that may also motivate acquisition taking or the type of acquisition undertaken (Haleblian et al., 2009).
+For example,

+Devers and colleagues (2008) demonstrated that equity-based compensation can significantly influence strategic risk taking and that cash-based pay may further impact how executives perceive risks.
+As such, we control for the following CEO pay elements: salary, bonuses, options held, and restricted stock held.
+We also controlled for acquisition experience because prior acquisitions may influence the quantity and size of future acquisitions.
+We followed prior research and took acquisition activity over the previous three years (Reuer, Tong, and Wu, 2012).
+For regressions predicting number of acquisitions we controlled for the total number of prior acquisitions in the prior three years.
+For regressions predicting the value of acquisitions we controlled for the total value of prior acquisitions over the prior three years (log transformed).